rocket/rocket/README.md

 ----------

 Thanks to the excellent work of [mog](http://github.com/mog), there's now JavaScript support.
-Have a look in `js/README.md` for more information.
+Have a look at `js/README.md` for more information.

 Using the editor